Jrsupreme/LocalRetailBankV1/README.md

-# Deploying a Web-Application using the CI/CD Pipeline.
+# Deploying a Retail Bank Web-Application using the CI/CD Pipeline.

 **Retail Bank application fully managed by AWS Elastic Beanstalk**